 Get started for free

-Abstract API addresses the core weaknesses of traditional methods through a comprehensive email quality check that runs before your application queries its database.
+Abstract API addresses the core weaknesses of traditional methods.
+It completes a full deliverability check before your application queries its user database.

-• All logic remains in PHP.
-This removes the need for shell access, custom regular expressions, or cron jobs that update provider lists.
+- All validation logic remains within your PHP application.
+This removes the need for shell access, custom regular expressions, or separate processes to update provider lists.

-Once you know Abstract’s capabilities, you can add its email validation API to your project with ease.
-The process involves a few simple steps to prepare your environment.
+Once you understand Abstract’s capabilities, you will find it simple to add its email validation API to your project.

-• First, get a free API key from the Abstract API dashboard.
+- Get a free API key from the Abstract dashboard.

 Sample Email Validation Implementation with Abstract API